simul/simul.github.io/ref/simul/crossplatform/sphericalharmonics.md

 Calculate the spherical harmonics of this cubemap and store the result internally.
 Changing the number of bands will resize the internal storeage.
 <a name="CopyMip"></a>
-### void CopyMip(simul::crossplatform::DeviceContext deviceContext, simul::crossplatform::Texture tex, int face, int mip, float blend)
+### void CopyMip(simul::crossplatform::GraphicsDeviceContext deviceContext, simul::crossplatform::Texture tex, int face, int mip, float blend)
 Copy from a given mip face to the next one down, with blending or without (if blend is 0).
 <a name="InvalidateDeviceObjects"></a>
 ### void InvalidateDeviceObjects()